1st Edition

 Biography

 Brooks DeCillia is Assistant Professor in the School of Communication Studies at Mount Royal University, Canada.
-For more than a decade, he was a national reporter with CBC News, covering stories across Canada, South Asia, Europe, and the United States, including time as an embedded journalist with Canadian Forces in Afghanistan.
+For more than a decade, he was a national reporter with CBC News, covering stories across Canada, South Asia, Europe, and the United States, and he spent time as an embedded journalist with Canadian Forces in Afghanistan.